 Fulfillment of the General Education Core helps to ensure that students gain the necessary skills and the breadth of knowledge needed to be responsible, competent, and contributing members of a diverse and increasingly technological society, both within and beyond their chosen professions.
 The General Education Core establishes the basis for lifelong learning after graduation from the College.
-All Lasell College students are required to complete 30-35 credits in the General Education Core.
+The goal is that upon completion of a baccalaureate degree at Lasell College, students will be able to: